The Chevrolet Tahoe has ruled the full-size SUV market for years, but quality varies across model years.

 Worst Year: 2021

 Oh, 2021.
-You had so much promise.
+You had so much potential.
 New features galore, but also recalls aplenty.
 The biggest headache?
 Seat belt issues.
 Because nothing says “safety first” like seat belts that might decide to take a coffee break.

 Want to see the full laundry list of problems?